xinwenfu/platformio-espidf-aws-iot/README.md

        - Download certificates and keys.
 Download all certificates and keys.
 In particular, we need *Device certificate* and *Private key file*.

 ## Create policy at AWS IoT Console
-1. Log into AWS IoT console
+1. (Optional if already in AWS IoT console) Log into AWS IoT console
-2. Search and use *IoT Core* service
+2. (Optional if already using IoT Core) Search and use *IoT Core* service
 3. Secure
    - Policies -> Create policy
      - Policy name